feathers-plus/feathers-fs/README.md

   - `options {Object}` - must contain a `root` param.
     - `root {String}` *required* - the root path for all files that will be read or written.
     - `type {String}` - the file type/extension that this service will handle. *default:* `json`.
 When creating a file, if a file extension is not provided, this will be appended.
+    - `cache {Boolean}` - whether the require module cache should be used. *default:* `false`.
+By default, the require cache for the individual file will be cleared both before **and** after reading the file.

 ## Service API